RedPointGlobal/redpoint-rpi/docs/readme-cli.md

 ### Step 1: Generate overrides

-Create your overrides file using the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) (Generate tab) or the CLI.
+Create your overrides file using the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) **Generate** tab.
 The overrides file contains **only non-default, non-sensitive values** - no passwords, no connection strings, no API keys.
+To add settings after the initial generation, find the keys in the **Reference** tab and add them to your existing overrides file.

 ### Step 2: Check prerequisites